mmilano/SidePanelCollapse/README.md

 ### Recognitions

-**Pioneers**
+#### Pioneers

-There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when originally trying to work out how to make sideways happen.
+There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when  trying to work out how to make sideways happen.
 To the original authors of those: thank you for your inspiration and help.

-**Attributions**
+#### Attributions
 * The FPO text on the examples pages was caffeinated-ly generated by [Coffee Ipsum][CoffeeIpsum].
 * Iconography in the demo open graph image by Jacob Halton from the [Noun Project][TheNounProject].

-## Notes
-I crafted this library in order to fill a need that I had on my own project.

-SidePanelCollapse was created and designed for a static site, a set of static HTML files.
-Therefore, many of the methods and behaviors are written with that assumption, and not, for example, a more dynamic site like an application where the links may have complex behaviors connected to them.
-Nonetheless, it should be possible to adapt to more complex contexts.
-Let me know if you find success or encounter issues.